fabianpsalazar/top_songs/README.md

 <li>An endpoint that would allow to get top 50 popularity tracks.</li>

-<b>SOLUTION:</b> It was implemented with a 'get' method called get_top_50 that take the first 50 songs of the top 100 list. example url: http://localhost:8000/spot/song/get_top_50/
+<b>SOLUTION:</b> It was implemented with a 'get' method called get_top_50 that take the first 50 songs of the top 100 list.
+Example url: http://localhost:8000/spot/song/get_top_50/
   ![get50](https://user-images.githubusercontent.com/23225354/168676086-fd1f5c8d-0cc4-43ef-807f-c5a886aa9ba3.png)